Ray Montgomery (baseball): Playing career

-Executive career
+Post-playing career

 After his playing career, he spent four years as an area scout for the Milwaukee Brewers, during which time Milwaukee selected second baseman Rickie Weeks out of his South Texas/Louisiana territory.
 He was the Brewers' Midwest supervisor for two years and their assistant scouting director and national supervisor the next two years.
 In 2009, Montgomery turned down an offer to become the scouting director of the San Diego Padres because he had just moved to Connecticut and did not want to relocate.

 In 2010, the Arizona Diamondbacks named Montgomery their new scouting director.
 He served four years in that role, until he returned to the Brewers as their scouting director in November 2014.

 The Los Angeles Angels hired Montgomery as their director for player personnel after the 2020 season.
 After the 2021 season, the Angels named him their new bench coach.

+Montgomery became the Angels' acting manager on June 20, 2025, when manager Ron Washington stepped away from the job due to an undisclosed health concern.
+On September 30, the Angels announced that neither Montgomery nor Washington would return as the team's manager for the 2026 season.

+Managerial record

 Personal life

 Both of Montgomery's parents died of lung cancer.
 His father died before the 1990 draft and his mother died later that decade.

 Montgomery met his wife, Daniela, when they were both students at Fordham and married at Fordham on September 29, 1996.
 Their first child, a son, was born in late 2000.